mmattozzi/LiteraryClockScreenSaver/README.md

 ## Data Sources
 Source of literary quotes also by *tjaap* from link on https://www.instructables.com/id/Literary-Clock-Made-From-E-reader/ -- *litclock_annotated.csv*.
 So far, I've made some minor tweaks to this data to get each quote onto one line.
 Oddly, this is a pipe separated file, not comma separated as the name might imply.
-I couldn't find any licensing information on the source site so I'm assuming this is public domain.
+License appears to be [CC BY-NC-SA 2.5](https://creativecommons.org/licenses/by-nc-sa/2.5/), the material of which can be used within a GPLv3 licensed program.

 Images were retrieved from flickr and listed in LICENSE.txt.
 All images used were licensed with the Creative Commons license:
 [Attribution-NonCommercial-ShareAlike 2.0 Generic (CC BY-NC-SA 2.0)](https://creativecommons.org/licenses/by-nc/2.0/) at the time they were sourced.
 Images are also credited in "Screen Saver Options..." section of System Preferences.